panda7789/docs.cs-cz/docs/framework/unmanaged-api/diagnostics/isymunmanagedmethod-getranges-method.md

 ms.assetid: a85283d8-379c-417a-9736-ddeeef9bcf50
 topic_type:
 - apiref
-author: mairaw
-ms.author: mairaw
-ms.openlocfilehash: ef5a98d510eee8942a2cad0525b6902e3e4eaa52
+ms.openlocfilehash: 1f1bd9c33f24847eae4ff7d26c5b996cd34afb72
-ms.sourcegitcommit: 7f616512044ab7795e32806578e8dc0c6a0e038f
+ms.sourcegitcommit: 9a39f2a06f110c9c7ca54ba216900d038aa14ef3
 ms.translationtype: MT
 ms.contentlocale: cs-CZ
-ms.lasthandoff: 07/10/2019
+ms.lasthandoff: 11/23/2019
-ms.locfileid: "67769384"
+ms.locfileid: "74448936"
 ---
 # <a name="isymunmanagedmethodgetranges-method"></a>ISymUnmanagedMethod::GetRanges – metoda
-Danou pozici v dokumentu vrátí pole dvojic počáteční a koncové posunutí, které odpovídají na rozsahy jazyk Microsoft intermediate language (MSIL), která zahrnuje pozici v rámci této metody.
-Pole je pole celých čísel a má formát [spuštění, end, zahájení, ukončení].
-Počet dvojic rozsah je délka pole, děleno 2.
+Given a position in a document, returns an array of start and end offset pairs that correspond to the ranges of Microsoft intermediate language (MSIL) that the position covers within this method.
+The array is an array of integers and has the format [start, end, start, end].
+The number of range pairs is the length of the array divided by 2.

 ## <a name="syntax"></a>Syntaxe